 Provide information regarding the Contractor’s organization, staffing pattern, staffing qualifications and management support that will enhance the ability of the Contractor to provide services.

-Number of years experience with providing types of services specified in Section 1.0 Purpose, Section 2.0 Characteristics of Work, and Section 9.2 Contractor Responsibilities.
+Number of years’ experience with providing types of services specified in Section 1.0 Purpose, Section 2.0 Characteristics of Work, and Section 9.2 Contractor Responsibilities.

 Include information supporting a history of the quality of the services the Contractor has provided.